FB Pixel

 • Collectibles

 If you own high-value items, consider scheduling personal property on your policy.
-This allows you to insure specific items individually, with broader coverage and higher limits.
-In most cases, you’ll need a recent receipt or an appraisal.
+This lets you insure specific items individually for broader coverage and higher limits.
+In most cases, you’ll need a recent receipt or appraisal for verification.

-• Update your inventory regularly – especially after big purchases.
+• 📸 Update your inventory regularly—especially after major purchases.

-• Store digital and printed copies of your inventory in case of loss.
+• 💾 Store both digital and printed copies of your inventory in case of loss.

-• Talk with an independent agent to tailor your renters insurance policy to your exact needs.
+• 📞 Talk with an independent agent to tailor your renters insurance to your exact needs.

 🎯 Ready to Get Started?